dewetblomerus/dewetblomerus.github.io/_posts/2022-09-15-genserver-block-sender-without-blocking-itself.md

 ## The problem

-You have many Elixir processes sending messages and you want to combine one message from many processes into a batch, only after the batch was successfully processed do you want the individual processes to continue their work.
+You have many Elixir processes sending messages and you want to combine one message from each of many processes into a batch, only after the batch was successfully processed do you want the individual processes to continue their work.

 ## Where I was stuck